sebadob/rauthy/README.md

 **Note on using Safari:**

-If you want to test with Safari with plain HTTP, you need to add `-e DANGER_COOKIE_INSECURE=true`.
+If you want to test with Safari with plain HTTP, you need to add `-e COOKIE_MODE=danger-insecure`.
 Rauthy always builds secure cookies by default, but Safari does not treat localhost as secure like all other browsers.
-This option has been implemented in `v0.22.2-20240424-1`.
+This option has been implemented in `v0.23.0-beta3`.
 So you might test with:

 ```
-docker run --rm -p 8080:8080 -e DANGER_COOKIE_INSECURE=true ghcr.io/sebadob/rauthy:0.23.0-beta1-lite
+docker run --rm -p 8080:8080 -e COOKIE_MODE=danger-insecure ghcr.io/sebadob/rauthy:0.23.0-beta3-lite
 ```

 ## Contributing